top of page

 Organic Waste

 Organic waste is a valuable source of fertilsier for islands that are poor in topsoil.
-Composting organic waste in the home, and at a commercial and indutsrial level, can create jobs, enrich soisl, save on landfill, and help meet the deamnds of sustainable agriculture.
+Composting organic waste in the home, and at a commercial and industrial level, can create jobs, enrich soils, save on landfill, and help meet the demands of sustainable agriculture.

 Go to our Organic Waste Composting Page here.